Nikita, Shantanu created 'toolkit'; Disha sent it to Greta Thunberg via Telegram app: Delhi Police | Law-Order

 Thunberg had shared the ''toolkit'' to lend her support to the farmers' agitation against the three farm reform laws.
 In the document, various urgent actions, including creating a Twitter storm and protesting outside Indian embassies, were listed which were needed to be taken to support the farmers' protest.

 The toolkit has been cited by some critics as a ''proof'' of her conspiracy to fuel protests in India.
-PTI AMP BUN BUN TDSTDS
+PTI AMP BUN BUN TDSTDSTDS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)